open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Potential Energy and Conservative Force/Potential Energy and Conservative Force.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Potential Energy and Conservative Force
+        title: Potential Energy and Conservative Force
+      part1:
+        ans1:
-    params_part1_ans1_value: The net force on the particle is also zero.
+          value: The net force on the particle is also zero.
+        ans2:
-    params_part1_ans2_value: The slope of the force versus position graph is zero at that point.
+          value: The slope of the force versus position graph is zero at that point.
+        ans3:
-    params_part1_ans3_value: This does not allow us to determine the force at this point, nor the slope of the force versus position graph at this point.
+          value: This does not allow us to determine the force at this point, nor the slope of the force versus position graph at this point.
+        ans4:
-    params_part1_ans4_value: The net force on the particle is positive.
+          value: The net force on the particle is positive.
+        ans5:
-    params_part1_ans5_value: The net force on the particle is negative.
+          value: The net force on the particle is negative.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1